cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## Exploring the data

-Once again, we explore the data with the methods `. info()` and `.head()`, which show that the data are complete and they look right.
+Once again, we explore the data by means of the methods `. info()` and `.head()`, which show that the data are complete and they look right.
 Note the data type of `InvoiceDate`.

 ```
 In [2]: df.info()